Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/development-plan/development-environment.md

 # Development Environment

-ToolShed is a JavaScript project that uses NPM to manage dependencies.
-It's IDE agnostic, so as long as your IDE can understand package.json, you're good to go.
-Projects shouldn't force developers to use a specific editor - that's dumb.
+ToolShed is a JavaScript-based project that effectively utilizes NPM to manage its dependencies.
+The project is designed to be IDE agnostic, thereby enabling seamless integration with any IDE that is capable of interpreting package.json files.
+Our objective is to ensure that developers are not constrained to use a specific editor or IDE, as we believe that such an approach is counterproductive.

-ToolShed’s JavaScript runs on NodeJS, in two different environments: the backend/server, and the frontend/browser (at least on Chrome).
-While the backend is a predictable environment, the frontend isn’t, so we’re using a tool called Babel to transpile modern JavaScript syntax into an older, least-common-denominator kind of syntax supported by more (and older) browsers.
-To test our code, we’re going to unit test with Jest.
-We plan to test core business logic, where appropriate.
+ToolShed is executed on NodeJS, with its functionality spanning across two distinct environments - the backend/server and the frontend/browser (primarily on Chrome).
+While the backend environment is predictable, the frontend environment is relatively volatile.
+As such, we rely on a tool called Babel to transpile modern JavaScript syntax into a backward-compatible format that can be supported by older browsers.
+We intend to validate our code by utilizing Jest for unit testing, primarily focusing on core business logic.

-On the backend, we’re using ExpressJS as our HTTP server, and Sequelize as our ORM (database access via JS).
-The frontend is being developed as a series of non-SPA react apps, but we might switch to single-page if it makes sense down the line.
+For the backend, we have opted to use ExpressJS as our HTTP server and Sequelize as our Object-Relational Mapping (ORM) tool for database access via JavaScript.
+On the frontend, we are developing non-single-page react apps that we may eventually transition into a single-page format if it makes sense down the line.

-We manually deploy our code to AWS, where we also use a managed PostgreSQL instance in RDS.
+We deploy our code manually to Amazon Web Services (AWS), where we also utilize a managed PostgreSQL instance in RDS.

-As far as documentation, we plan to use structured comments that can be read by tools like JSDoc and translated to markdown for insertion into this documentation site.
+Regarding documentation, we intend to leverage structured comments that can be read by tools like JSDoc and can be converted into markdown for inclusion in our documentation site.